 Calisthenics Can Be A Blessing To Your Core

 You ask any expert in calisthenics, they have very strong cores.
 By core, I mean their back muscles as well as anterior muscles like rectus abdominis and obliques.
 Calisthenics involves core in most of the exercises.
 Your core acts as a stabilizer and is responsible for the transfer of energy.
 It is pretty much a foundation for all your movements.
-So, yes you can dream about those six-pack abs provided your nutrition, and rest remains on point.
+So, yes, you can dream about those six-pack abs provided your nutrition, and rest remains on point.

 In case you are serious about getting into calisthenics, your upper body is going to become so much stronger that you won’t miss weight training.
-Having said that, weight training can also give you a stronger upper body but calisthenics is just specializes in this context.
+Having said that, weight training can also give you a stronger upper body but calisthenics is just specialized in this context.
 Now, you may ask, will I grow bigger?
-The answer to that is, yes you will but how much compared to an alternative reality where you have done weight training, that depends on your body and tough to say.
+The answer to that is, yes you will but how much compared to an alternative reality where you have done weight training, that depends on your body and is tough to say.

 The One Problem With Building Muscle With Calisthenics

-Calisthenics has no wonder grabbed a special place in my mind, but the only fact that does makes calisthenics a second option is, the lack of its ability to transform your lower body into a stronger version.
+Calisthenics has no wonder grabbed a special place in my mind, but the only fact that does make calisthenics a second option is, the lack of its ability to transform your lower body into a stronger version.
 The most common exercise that you can think of is squat which is an awesome compound movement but calisthenics lacks in producing that kind of huge challenge to your lower body that it creates for your upper body.

 The number of exercises is limited for your lower body.
 This doesn’t mean that calisthenics is an all bad training method.
 The scientific evidence is quite clear which shows that our lower body is designed to produce a huge amount of forces.
 That means, in order to train it, you will need a huge amount of resistance.
 No wonder, guys perform leg presses with 700 lbs weight and are still finding it comfortable because that’s what they need to build those muscles.